Nlea/honc-challenge/README.md

 This is a project created with the `create-honc-app` d1 template.
 It contains some flaws and errors.

-The API: yearly geese race day.
-Everyone at the lake is super excited.
+## The API / story
+Every 4 years it is Gooselympics.
+Everyone at the lake is super excited. this year the games will take place at lake Tahoe.
+Geese from all over the globe are travelling to compete in speed swimming, formation style and long distance flying.

+At the lake the wetlandwagers get exited to make bets for their favourite goose and also hope to win breadcrumbs for theit wallet.

-Start the application and a next terminal start Fibperlane to get information from the race day and also identify flaws and erros.
+Start the application and in a new terminal start Fibperlane studio.
+Fiberplane sudio will make it easy for you to answer the questions in the Google form and it should't take long.

 Anser the question from the form:

-- Who is participating in the 500 m swim race?
-- Without cheating: Which goose is faster?

-## Getting started
-[D1](https://developers.cloudflare.com/d1/) is Cloudflare's serverless SQL database.
-Running HONC with a D1 database involves two key steps: first, setting up the project locally, and second, deploying it in production.
-You can spin up your D1 database locally using Wrangler.
-If you're planning to deploy your application for production use, ensure that you have created a D1 instance in your Cloudflare account.
+- How many Database calls are made when calling the "xxx" endpoint ?
+-

 ## Project structure